 If your agency is spending heavily on developing new software, tools, or processes, the standard R&D tax credit scheme already gives you a decent return.
-But if your R&D spend is high relative to your total costs, you might qualify for something better: the R&D intensive SME rate.
+But if your R&D spend is high relative to your total costs, you may qualify for an enhanced route: the R&D intensive support mechanism.

 This article explains the r&d intensive sme rate agency test in plain English: what counts, how to calculate it, and whether your agency qualifies.